 This house is famous for its bougainvillea flowers.
 Many houses in the city grow bougainvillea around their garages, but this house is COVERED in the pink flowers!
 Located on Union Street in Cow’s Hollow.
 It’s one of my secret San Francisco photo spots during the springtime.

 27. Grace Cathedral

 Grace Cathedral is probably the most famous church in San Francisco.
 It sits high on a hill and also happens to look exactly like Notre Dame in my opinion.
 Has a spire and everything (well, you know, before Notre Dame burned and lost the spire.)

 28. Marshall’s Beach

 This is my super-secret spot to take a great photo of the Golden Gate Bridge!
-The trail down takes you down the bluff and to a secret beach (that’s also sometimes used as a nude beach, fyi.)
-The beach goes right up to the base fo the bridge, making it a really cool spot for photos!
+The Marshal Beach trail down takes you down the bluff and to a secret beach (that’s also sometimes used as a nude beach, fyi.)
+The beach goes right up to the base of the bridge, making it a really cool spot for photos!

 29. The 16th Avenue Tiled Steps

 I live near Grand View Park in the Inner Sunset and it’s my favorite place to hike up to catch a sunset.
 You can see EVERYTHING here — on a clear day I swear I once could see the shores of Point Reyes.
 And, to go to the top, you have to walk the 16th Avenue tile steps.